Aaron T. Dowd

 Dr. Brewer started his first company, Rare Earth Solar, based on his patent for a high efficiency photovoltaic materials utilizing rare earth elements.
 The lack of a domestic supply of rare earth elements necessitated the development of the technology behind Rare Earth Salts.
 Dr. Brewer oversees all research and development within Rare Earth Salts and is responsible for the effective scaling and execution of the technology.

 He is an active member of the community in Beatrice, Nebraska with senior roles at a multitude of community service organizations.

 Chief Financial Officer

-Kayla was born in small town North Dakota and grew up around the world as a daughter of a US Army Veteran.
-Before joining the Executive Management team at Rare Earth Salts as Chief Financial Officer, Kayla was as an auditor with the Auditor of Public Accounts, State of Nebraska.
-Prior to her work with the State, Kayla spent three years building the accounting departments for Rare Earth Solar and its parent company Rare Earth Holding.
+Ms. Brewer was born in a small town in North Dakota and grew up around the world as the daughter of a U.S. Army veteran.
+Prior to joining the executive management team at Rare Earth Salts as Chief Financial Officer, she was as an auditor with the Auditor of Public Accounts, State of Nebraska.
+Prior to her work with the State, Ms. Brewer spent three years building the accounting departments of Rare Earth Solar and its parent company, Rare Earth Holding.

-Kayla is a member of The National Society of Collegiate Scholars and Beta Gamma Sigma National Business Administration Fraternity and is active in multiple community Associations and Finance committees in Beatrice, Nebraska.
+Ms. Brewer is a member of The National Society of Collegiate Scholars and Beta Gamma Sigma National Business Administration Fraternity and is active in multiple community associations and finance committees in Nebraska.

-Kayla graduated with the highest distinction from the University of Nebraska-Lincoln with a Bachelor’s Degree in Accounting and Finance.
+Ms. Brewer graduated with the highest distinction from the University of Nebraska-Lincoln with a bachelor’s degree in Accounting and Finance.

 Ryan Winburn, Ph.D.

-Ryan has worked in collaboration with both the Unites States Geological Survey (USGS) and the National Institute of Standards and Technology (NIST).
-Through his collaboration with NIST, Ryan has been involved with the certification of three Standard Reference Materials (SRMs).
+Dr. Winburn has worked in collaboration with both the Unites States Geological Survey (USGS) and the National Institute of Standards and Technology (NIST).
+Through his collaboration with NIST, he has been involved with the certification of three Standard Reference Materials (SRMs).